The Legal Cheek View

 When it comes to legal interest, insiders tell us that property work provides “constant intellectual engagement”.
 As one barrister explains: “property law is endlessly interesting, and often a case can turn on a small point of construction”.
 For those law students who have enjoyed technical analysis, property law may suit them perfectly.
 It is certainly not for the faint of heart: a junior at the set summarises that property law is “a very technical but very satisfying area to work in” whilst another concurs that it is “difficult and time-consuming but almost never boring”.

-Whilst property is certainly the jewel in Tanfield’s crown, there are some other practice areas worked on by tenants.
-Banking and finance, professional negligence, and commercial disputes are examples of growing areas at the set.
-There are also tenants working in completely different areas such as matrimonial finance.
-Property does, however, remain at the crux of the set, and any aspiring pupil should have a property focus.
+Whilst property is certainly the jewel in Tanfield’s crown, there are a number of other practice areas worked on by tenants.
+Banking and finance, professional negligence, and commercial disputes are examples of growing areas at the set, as are insolvency and agriculture and rural land law issues.
+There are also tenants working in completely different areas such as matrimonial finance and tax.
+Property does, however, remain at the crux of the set, and any aspiring pupil should have a desire to build a career with a property focus.

 In fact, chambers seems to be suffering from its own success a little.
 Tanfield’s tech revolution was so good that barristers are working from home much more, meaning chambers’ social life isn’t what it once was.
 “Pretty good, but I’m an old fart so I don’t get invited out to the pub much any more” said one seasoned tenant when questioned about the social scene.
-Juniors are optimistic this is slowly picking up with “regular drinks and junior junior curries” on the cards – maybe it’s time for an invite-all policy!
+Juniors are optimistic this is slowly picking up with “regular drinks and junior junior curries” on the cards.
+There are also rumours of a pupil social each year, where the incoming, current, and former pupils get together for some chambers endorsed fun.

 When it comes to work-life balance, it is inevitably a struggle at the bar.
 As one junior puts it: “I work very long hours but that is the job”.
 Another adds that it is the “usual tightrope between maintaining a good practice and sleep”.
 The balance does, however, appear to be better at Tanfield than at many other leading sets.
 One tenant confides: “I have plenty of work, but I also get to collect my children from school most days” and adds that they are “very happy with the balance at Tanfield”.
 There’s said to be an “open attitude to people’s lives and priorities are evident in the tailored approach they take to each individual’s practice.”
 We’re also told that the clerking team is “acutely aware of the need to make sure we work hard and make time for our families.”
 As one sage member puts it: “you can do as much work as you want, but there is not too much pressure to take on work if you have other commitments.”
 We also hear that pupils are forbidden from working in chambers beyond 6pm!

 Speaking of pupillage, those lucky enough to secure it at Tanfield can expect to sit with three supervisors throughout the course of the year, allowing them to see a range of work.
 During the first six, you will focus on improving skills such as opinion writing as well as observing your supervisors and other members of chambers in court.
 In the second six, you can expect to be on your feet, taking on small cases such as possession work.
-One junior at the set tells us that “the practising second-six is a great way to cut your teeth while still having the support of your supervisor”.
+One junior at the set tells us that “practising second-six is a great way to cut your teeth while still having the support of your supervisor”.
 The training during pupillage is generally highly-rated, with past pupils saying that it “set them up well” for tenancy.
+Alongside an internal training programme, rookies see all of their compulsory pupillage training courses paid for by chambers.

 Those considering applying should make their application through the pupillage gateway.
 The application forms are anonymised and marked, with around 20 of the highest-scoring candidates being invited to an interview.
 The interview consists of two parts: a discussion and analysis of a legal problem shown to candidates 30 minutes before the interview, and a competency-based interview consisting of competency-based, situational, biographical, and ethical questions.
-In total, the interview lasts around an hour.
+In total, the interview lasts around an hour, and Tanfield is clear that prospective pupils whose first degree is not in law won’t be disadvantaged by the first part of the interview.
 The approximately five highest scoring candidates from the interview will be sent an exercise which will involve conducting legal research and writing an opinion which will form the basis of a short, structured final interview.
 Pupillage offers will then be made, each coming with a generous award of £80,000.

 Tanfield states that they consider all applications for pupillage on merit, regardless of gender, ethnicity, or any other protected characteristic.
 They are looking for candidates who can demonstrate skills such as intellectual achievement and effective communication, setting out their criteria in full on their website.